bc913/opengl_notes/doc/Introduction.md

 Can be categorized as follows:
 1. State setting into the context.
 2. Query the state
-3. Render given the current state of the context.
+3. Render the given state of the context.

 ## OpenGL Objects
 Some OpenGL state representations are handled through objects.
 This allows groups of state to be bundled together and can be controlled/reset with single command.
 Most of the OpenGL objects bundles multiple context states together.

-There is a convention for naming, identifying, creating, using and deleting the objects.:
+There is a convention for naming, identifying, creating, using and deleting the objects:
 - Object names (id) are represented through `GLuint`.
 These are identifiers.
+In other words, they are `integer handles`.
 - `glGen*` functions are used to generate objects.
 - Those objects are deleted using `glDelete*` functions by passing the appriopriate ids.
 - Since the objects bundles the context states and those state(s) exist within the context, those objects first are required to be bound to the context in order to modify the object or use it to render something.
 This is done with `glBind*` functions.